jsbin/learn/public/help/features.md

 # Features

-This is a non-exhaustive, non-priortised list of features that JS Bin has.
+This is a non-exhaustive, non-prioritised list of features that JS Bin has.

 Please feel free to **contribute to this list** if you know of a feature, and add descriptions and demos where appropriate.